Pittsburgh Co-Investment Simulation Β· 2024–2026 Β· 7 Corridors

 10–50%

-HUD Choice Neighborhoods targets a 3:1 private leverage ratio (33% public rate).
-PHFA/DCED RACP requires a 2:1 private match (50% public rate).
-These federal/state standards are 2–10Γ— higher than the 5% figure used in this simulation, which confirms 5% is a conservative floor rather than an aspirational target.
-A sensitivity analysis at the Cuyahoga midpoint (6.6%) would raise the recommended annual co-investment to ~$258M for the 2024–2026 period.
+HUD Choice Neighborhoods targets a 3:1 private-to-public leverage ratio (33% public).
+PA DCED RACP requires a 2:1 private match (50% public).
+Federal/state thresholds sit 2–10Γ— above the 5% anchor, which is informative only as a direction (5% is plausibly below what federal match math would suggest).
+A sensitivity analysis at the Cuyahoga midpoint (6.6%) would raise the simulation's recommended co-investment across the 2024–2026 portfolio to ~$258M.

 HUD Choice Neighborhoods NOFO (2024); PA DCED RACP Program Guidelines; National CLT Network Policy Platform (2023)